n2geoff/grayscale/README.md

 - Use percent-based grids, or an auto-adjusting flex-based solution
 - Dozens of utility styles
 - Extendable
-- Built with Myth CSS (CSS future compatable)
+- Built with Myth CSS (Future of CSS build-compatable tool)

-> currently only supports ever-green browsers
+> WARNING: currently only supports ever-green browsers

 ## Getting Started